A Beginners Guide to Whiskey

 Tasting

 After smelling the whiskey, it’s now time to try it!
 When you’re ready to sip it, put your mouth in an “O” shape and be prepared to taste a small amount.
 The goal is to pick up on passive flavoring in the whiskey.
 The first few times you gargle and move the whiskey around in your mouth, it may taste strictly like alcohol.
-But that’s fine because whiskey has alcohol in it.
+That’s fine because whiskey has alcohol in it.
 After the first few attempts at whiskey tasting, you may start to pick up on new flavors.
 When you reach that moment, start to swallow it.
 It’ll burn.
-That’s okay though!
 That’s what’s known as the finish.
 Is it short, pleasant, long, or just straight-up bad?
-That’s normal!
 All of those are indicators of the finish.

 Diluting?